Suraj1127/west-bengal/README.md

 These assumptions are non-trivial and if they are not met, we recommend you stop here and source the appropriate technical and/or human resources before moving forward.

 If these assumptions are met but you're a little confused about the specifics, reading the accompanying *Explaining_distributed_environments.md* doc to familiarize yourself with the high level ideas.
-Note that said doc is far from exhaustive and is meant only as an introduction to economists, geographers, and other potential mobility analysis profiles typically less familiar with such environments.
+Note that said doc is a superficial take on a complicated computer science problem and is meant only as an introduction to economists, geographers, and other potential mobility analysis profiles typically less familiar with such environments.

 ### Our process

 Processing data, even non-spatial data, on servers is expensive and time consuming.
-Therefore these notebooks are structured to follow a two-stage process which minimizes server computation time:
+Therefore these notebooks are structured to follow a three-stage process which minimizes server computation time:

 * First, assign administrative ID codes to each individual row of data based on its location
 * Second, run analysis aggregating results by location, time period, or movement pattern from every row ("big data" analysis) in Spark, saving out the results as local CSVs